flohil/wdio-workflo/docs/firstTest.md

 parent and the child `PageNode`s together.
 In our example, this would result in the XPath selector '//footer//a[., "wdio-workflo"]'.

-So, one last remaining mystery: What does the '[., "wdio-workflo"]' part of our selector mean?
+So, one remaining mystery: What does the '[., "wdio-workflo"]' part of our selector mean?

 This is the kind of question that you do not need to worry about if you use wdio-workflo's XPathBuilder instead of writing "raw" XPath strings.
 Using XPathBuilder, you only supply an XPath selector for the HTML element tag, prepended by "/" for a direct child or "//" for an indirect child.
 The XPathBuilder then provides a couple of functions to add constraints to your HTML element, eg. its text or